huynhtrankevin/RoomBug/README.md

 # RoomBug

+## Description

+RoomBug is an affordable mobile vacuuming robot inspired by the commercial Roomba robots and is capable of autonomous navigation throughout user specified regions of the environment.

+The system runs on a Raspberry Pi 3 B+ and is actuated by low-cost hobby DC motors.
+It navigates by using a light weight SLAM algorithm on sensor measurements from a PiCamera module, LIDAR sensor, and MPU6050 IMU sensor to perform position estimation.

+## Table of Contents

+1. Setting up the MPU6050
+2. Setting up the motor driver

+## Setting up the MPU6050

-## Configuring Raspberry Pi 3 B+ running Raspbian Stretch OS for I2C
+### Configuring Raspberry Pi 3 B+ running Raspbian Stretch OS for I2C

 **1**. ``` sudo raspi-config ```